chetanrrk/sentiment_detector/README.md

 # Sentiment Detection from IMDB Movie Review Deployment Project

-The notebook and Python files, and simple web app interacts with a deployed recurrent neural network performing sentiment analysis on movie reviews.
-LSTM model was built on PyTorch single a single hidden layer and sigmoid activation function.
-The model is trained on a large IMDB movie review data converted into bag-of-words with labels, and  deployed on AWS SageMaker using lambda function and API GateWay.
+The simple web app interacts with a deployed recurrent neural network performing sentiment analysis on movie reviews.
+LSTM model is built using PyTorch consisting of single a single hidden layer and sigmoid activation function.
+XGBoost model that uses the ML libarary of sagemaker is also trained and deployed on a separate notebook.
+The models are trained on a large IMDB movie review data converted into bag-of-words with labels, and  deployed on AWS SageMaker using lambda function and API GateWay.

 # To Run
 git clone https://github.com/chetanrrk/sentiment_detector